-A fantastic ridge walk with marvellous views in every direction before descending through forest to Danda Kharka.
+A fantastic ridge walk with marvelous views in every direction before descending through forest to Danda Kharka.
 The mountains here seem so close you feel could reach out and touch them.

 Trek from Tikot to Baiseri & drive back to Pokhara via Beni.